 Here's some pointers to help you enjoy your time on Recon:

-All messages sent from Recon do not link to a member profile (in the way that all member originated messages do) .i.e.
-The ‘member’ name at the top of the message is not clickable, and there is no option to reply to them – the message reply window is always greyed out.
+- All messages from Recon will never link to another members profile (in the way that all member originated messages do) .i.e.
+The ‘member’ name at the top of the message is not available for you to access, and there is no option to reply to them – the message reply window is always greyed out.

-Three common spam messages used on the internet are:
+Here’s some common spam messages used on the internet:

-A message that usually comes from a very attractive person asking to chat to you on Yahoo Messenger or MSN, when you add them on your list, they tell you that you can watch them on webcam for free on their webcam site, but you need to enter your credit card details for 'age verification'.
+- A message that usually comes from a very attractive person asking to chat to you on Skype, Whatsapp, Yahoo Messenger or any other messenger platform, then once you contact them on that messenger platform they tell you that you can watch them on webcam for free on their webcam site, or to visit a link to view their free video, but you need to enter your credit card details for 'age verification'.
 Instead, you will get charged $50 or more.
 You should never enter your credit card details into a website you do not trust.

-If you a message or email offering you money for some kind of service from a person that you don’t even know.
+- If you get a message or email offering you money for some kind of service from a person that you don’t even know.

 What you can do to be safer?